-Applicants may request that approved properties be removed from the scope of the approved project and replaced with different properties.
+When applicant is a subrecipient, applicants may request that approved properties be removed from the scope of the approved project and replaced with different properties.
 To submit a property change out request, the applicant must submit a written request (email) to the project coordinator.
 The request must include the following to be complete: